MV-13/ProjetDLM1/README.md

 # DEEP LEARNING PROJECT : Marine VIEILLARD, Romain HÛ
 This repository contains all our work on implicit neural representation with periodic activation functions.

+# HOW TO RUN THE APP
+To launch the application, open a terminal in the project directory and run: `streamlit run app.py`.

+Make sure you have all dependencies installed.
+If needed, install them with: `pip install -r requirements.txt`.

 # EXPERIMENTS
 ## IMAGE FITTING